Reconstruction of moir\'{e} lattices in twisted transition metal dichalcogenide bilayers

 The states near the conduction band minimum (CBM) are localized on the $\mathrm{AB^\prime}$ stacking (Fig.~4f, 4l), whose size is also $\theta$ independent.
 This explains the experimentally observed large tunnelling current at $\mathrm{AB^\prime}$ \cite{weston2019atomic, rosen2020twist}.
-The distinct spatial localizations of electrons and holes originate from an in-plane strain driven confining potential, which has a minimum at $\mathrm{AB^\prime}$ and one of the maxima at $\mathrm{AA^\prime}$ \cite{naik2019origin}.
+The distinct spatial localizations of electrons and holes originate from an in-plane strain driven moir\'{e} potential \cite{naik2019origin}.
+For the un-reconstructed lattice, the height of the moir\'{e} potential is identical at all $\mathrm{AA^\prime}$ stackings ($\approx 132$ meV).
+After lattice reconstruction, the height of the moir\'{e} potential at $\mathrm{AA^{\prime}}$ enclosed by the trimer is maximal ($\approx 171$ meV) and at other $\mathrm{AA^{\prime}}$ stackings is unmistakably smaller ($\approx 98$ meV) (SI, Sec.
+V for details).
+The depth of the moir\'{e} potential at $\mathrm{AB^\prime}$ also changes after lattice reconstruction ($\approx - 306$ with SR and $\approx -255$ with SA, in meV).
+Furthermore, we have also obtained fully relaxed structures with SR and SA using DFT calculations for a $\sqrt{3}\times \sqrt{3}\times1$ supercell of 58.53$^{\circ}$ tBLMoS$_2$.
+After applying a small ($s>1.5\%$ )compressive strain, we show that the lattice reconstructed structures obtained from SA are more stable (SI, Sec.
+VI).